MichaelBustillos/ANDROID12/README.md

 An app that builds off of the current online payment system used by apps like Venmo, and elevates it by allowing users to have the option to "group pay" a charge by splitting it however they choose and directly charging it from their accounts hassle-free.
 The one unique characteristic of this app is that you can connect with retailers, restaurants, etc. to make payments too where group paying is typically seen.

 ### App Idea Evaluation
-// TODO: Evaluate app across the following categories using the App Evaluation Protocol.

 - Mobile: A person won't be making payments while in public on a computer.
 - Story: Stores the card information of the users and then collaborates each of their accounts (like a group) and calculates the amount owed to the retailer and splits it between them and pays it directly.